chrishayuk/chuk-mlx/README.md

 3 - Migrate trainer to use mx data loader
 4 - Migrate lazy fox to use data loader

+# Introduction
+This is a ground up rework of an MLX training script.

+## Diagnosis tools
+As it stands there is a set of utiltiies that help you benchmark and diagnose the performance of MLX.

+## Batch Loader

 ## Model Downloader
 This is a simple utility that allows you to download a model from huggingface hug, and stick it the cache